silphendio/sliced_llama/README.md

 - Text Completion WebUI

 ## Installation
-- Make sure python and CUDA or RocM (Linux only) is installed.
+- Make sure python  is installed, and a CUDA or RocM (Linux only) compatible GPU driver.
 - Clone or download this repository.
 - Use the setup script.
 This creates a venv and installs dependencies.
 ```bash